 Making heads or tails of the ever-changing job market can be a puzzle in and of itself.
 Luckily, this week's V.I.P.s — Adam Davidson and Alex Blumberg, co-creators of NPR's Planet Money podcast — give the scoop on how they help listeners make sense of the global economy.

 In 1955, Variety predicted rock 'n roll would be dead by summer.
 Ha!
 We can't predict the future either, but we can invite you to learn the ups and downs of hosting a TV show from comic W. Kamau Bell.

-Two professional competitive eaters square off in a music round inspired by a certain Twisted Sister song.
-Plus our V.I.P., Bon Appétit editor-in-chief Adam Rapoport, dishes about culinary trends and the scourge of Yelp.com.
+Two professional competitive eaters square off in a game inspired by a Twisted Sister song.
+Plus V.I.P., Bon Appétit editor-in-chief Adam Rapoport dishes about culinary trends and the scourge of Yelp.